 No longer does soccer have competition solely from cricket and a couple of tennis tournaments.
 Without leaving our living rooms, we can now watch a range of sports from all around the world, including cricket’s Big Bash League, baseball, NBA, UFC and various forms of racing.
 When newspaper coverage of National Rugby League and Australian Rules Football can exceed four pages in their non playing months of November, December and January, the battle for print media exposure is still clearly evident.

-Now in 2019, attendances at our national league matches are again on a worrying downward slide and TV viewing audiences are not holding up any better.
+Now in 2019, attendances at A League matches are on a worrying downward slide and TV viewing audiences are not holding up any better.
 Eddie Cochran in 1958 sang that “there ain’t no cure for the summertime blues.”
-As far as our current attendance blues are concerned, my partial cure would be to revert to playing our football primarily in the winter months, a far more favourable climate for the world game.
+As far as our current attendance blues are concerned, my partial cure would be to revert to playing our football primarily in the winter months, a more natural climate for the world game.

 Playing Australia’s foremost men’s and women’s football competitions, the A League and W League in the summer months when heat and humidity will sap the energy of even the fittest of professional players, does not make sense.
 U.S. WW2 General George Patten said “fatigue makes cowards of us all” and there is no doubt that the often oppressive conditions in summer, detract from the player’s energy and performance.
-Players make elementary errors simply due to fatigue.
 To improve crowds, we need to provide a better product that will thrill and excite the crowds.
-Playing matches in excessive heat will not increase the speed nor intensity of the games, basic skill levels drop and consequently the match as a spectacle will suffer.
+Playing matches in excessive heat will not increase the speed nor intensity of the games and consequently the match as a spectacle will suffer.
 The essential drink’s breaks in extreme conditions also creates an unwelcome disruption to the traditional flow of the game.

 The original intention with summer soccer was for all games to be played in the evenings when it was expected that the temperatures would be more moderate.
 This has not been the case however, with late afternoon kick offs commonplace and the Women’s League starting even earlier.
 A recent A League fixture between Adelaide United and Brisbane Roar kicked off at 7.30 p.m. and yet the temperature was still thirty one degrees Celsius.
 Global warming is a fact that we cannot ignore.
 In NSW in January 2019, average day and night time temperatures in thirty two centres, were the highest ever recorded.
 If we continue to play professional football matches in the increasingly hot Australian summers, the health risks for our players could be dire.